Placing a booking

 We continuously work with individual European railroads to establish partnerships that ensure our direct access to all inventories in order to provide you with the fullest range of travel options.

-Can I add products to an earlier order and avoid paying the shipping or booking fees?
+Can I add products to an earlier booking and avoid paying the shipping or booking fees?

-Unfortunately, once an order has been finalized it’s being processed and we’re unable to alter it.
+Unfortunately, once a booking has been finalized it’s being processed and we’re unable to alter it.

 However, when you add products to your itinerary on our website, you can save it to your account for up to 24 hours.
 When you save your itinerary, we guarantee the price and space whenever possible.
 By doing so, you can retrieve your cart, add more products and finalize everything at once and only pay one shipping fee.
 Please note that some tickets, such as British and Spanish train tickets are only available for immediate confirmation and we cannot guarantee the prices on those tickets.